Today, we will be looking at Yellow Card (and NO, it’s not the type that the Referee gives in football).

 Yellow Card is a broker founded in 2016 in the USA by Chris Maurice, a crypto enthusiast and a team of about 20 others.

-In 2019, the exchange ventured into the African market.
-So far, it has been launched in Nigeria, South Africa, and Botswana (as at the time this post was written).
+In 2019, the exchange ventured into the African market and so far, it has been launched in 9 African countries.

 Thus, it is sponsored by Binance to increase crypto adoption in Africa.